GeorgiCodes/posts/go.md

-## Grokking Go: Array Internals and Pass by Value
+## Grokking Go: Array Internals, The Call Stack and Pass by Value

 One of the lines you will hear over and over again as you learn Go is that it is **pass by value**.
 This post describes how arrays in Go are represented in memory and what it means to pass by value.